Arctic convoys of World War II: Convoy organisation

 The route skirted occupied Norway to the Soviet ports, limited by Polar ice from extensive diversions to the north and risked interception by Luftwaffe reconnaissance aircraft, bombers and torpedo-bombers, U-boats and ships.
 Storms, gales, fog, snow and hail were common, hiding the ships but also dispersing convoys, increasing the risk of interception.
-Currents and layers of cold and warm water, reduced the effectiveness of Asdic and ice could cause severe damage to ships and put them at risk of capsize.
+Currents and layers of cold and warm water reduced the effectiveness of Asdic and ice could cause severe damage to ships and put them at risk of capsizing.
 The difficulty of ships in convoy of keeping station and of navigating in storms and constant darkness in winter was replaced by the danger of constant air and sea attacks in the permanent daylight of the Midnight sun (22 May to 22 July at Murmansk).

 Convoy formation

-Convoys had a standard formation of short columns, number 1 to the left in the direction of travel.
+Convoys in the Second World War had a standard formation of short columns, number 1 to the left in the direction of travel.
 Each position in the column was numbered; 11 was the first ship in column 1 and 12 was the second ship in the column; 21 was the first ship in column 2.